superReal/composer-with-oxid-demo-theme/README.md

 composer-with-oxid-demo-theme
 ===============

-Demo theme for showing how to handle OXID themes with OXID
+Demo theme for showing how to handle OXID themes with composer

 Installation
 ======